NSCCODELAB/FPOO_EXERCICES/README.md

-Repository with all exercises from module FPOO (Fundamentos de Programacao Orientada a Objetos) trabalhando na linguagem C#.
+Repository with all exercises from module FPOO (Fundamentos de Programacao Orientada a Objetos) working with C# language.